Philanthropist and Lucky Duck Foundation Launch Program for San Diego's Homeless - Times of San Diego

-The Lucky Duck Foundation announced a county-wide effort to distribute food and water to San Diego’s unsheltered homeless population.
+The Lucky Duck Foundation announced a countywide effort Wednesday to distribute food and water to San Diego’s unsheltered homeless population.

 Support Times of San Diego's growth